The Martial Arts Kid: Release

 After multiple screenings all over the United States, the DVD and Blu-Ray were released via the film's official website on April 14, 2016.

 Sequel

 First announced on a featurette on the DVD of the original film, Cynthia Rothrock took to Facebook to announce that pre-production has begun on the sequel, which is to be called The Martial Arts Kid 2: Payback.
 Don Wilson and Cynthia Rothrock are returning in their roles of Glen and Cindy and Michael Baumgarten is returning to write and direct the sequel.
 James E. Wilson is returning as producer as well.

 An IndieGogo promotion was announced to raise funds for the film on January 15, 2018.
 Aside from Wilson and Rothrock, original cast members T. J. Storm, Matthew Ziff, Brandon Tyler Russell, and Chuck Zito are returning and new cast members announced include Sasha Mitchell, Anita Clay, Benny Urquidez, and Bill "Superfoot" Wallace.

+On February 12, 2020, producer Cheryl Wheeler-Sanders was killed and as a result between this and the COVID-19 pandemic, the sequel had faltered and its status to this day is unknown.